-When you see yellow leaves on your plants you should cut or pinch them.
-There is no reason for your plant to spend its energy on supporting a yellow leaf that no longer serves a functin.
+When you see yellow leaves on your plants, you should cut or pinch them.
+There is no reason for your plant to spend its energy on supporting a yellow leaf that no longer serves a function.

-Instead cut the yellow leaf and let your plant use its energy for new hatrlhy leaves.
+Instead, cut the yellow leaf and let your plant use its energy for new healthy leaves.

 2. Examine your watering habits

-If you find watering by touch (inserting finger in soil) or by visual inspection difficult, I recommend looking into “watering by weight”.
-Look above for simple step by step instructions.
+If you find watering by touch (inserting a finger in soil) or by visual inspection difficult, I recommend looking into “watering by weight”.
+Look above for simple step-by-step instructions.

-Also, remember that a good quality potting soil mix will give you better drainage and minimize the risk of waterlogged or soaking wet soil.
+Also, remember that a good-quality potting soil mix will give you better drainage and minimize the risk of soggy or soaking wet soil.